tobynet/kagami/README.md

 Kagami is a tool for mirroring text and ascii art.

 ![Screencast](https://github.com/tobynet/kagami/raw/master/_assets/screencast.gif)

-(Screencast is in v0.1.4, little old version)
+(This screencast is in v0.1.4, little old version)

 ## Installation